 Best Mac Windows emulators

-Boot Camp
+Boot Camp Assistant

-Advantage: It’s pre-installed on your Mac.
+Advantage: It’s preinstalled on your Mac.

 Parallels Desktop

-This is the other popular way to run Windows on a Mac.
+This is another popular way to run Windows on a Mac.
 And like the other tools here, you can install not just Windows, but almost any OS you like.
 Its main benefit is super easy setup and fast sharing of files and hardware resources like a printer between Mac and Windows.

-Advantage: Works fast, no need to reboot.
+Advantage: It works fast, and there is no need to reboot.

 VMWare Fusion

-VMWare Fusion doesn’t get updated as often as Parallels Desktop but it shares many of its features.
+VMWare Fusion doesn’t get updated as often as Parallels Desktop, but it shares many of its features.
 You can run it full-screen so your Mac looks and feels like a Windows PC.
 Or you can run it in a window so that the whole Windows interface runs like a Mac app.
 And the third option you have is to run individual Windows apps alongside Mac apps while keeping Windows itself hidden.

-Virtual Box is an open-source tool.
-That means it's free to use for individuals but also, that it’s much less polished than Parallels Desktop or VMWare Fusion.
-What's more, it doesn't offer the kind of support or help during setup that you get with those apps.
+VirtualBox is an open source tool.
+That means it’s free to use for individuals, but also it’s much less polished than Parallels Desktop or VMWare Fusion.
+What’s more, it doesn’t offer the kind of support or help during setup that you get with those apps.

-If you’re comfortable with the manual setup and don’t need assistance then Virtual Box could be a good choice for you.
+If you’re comfortable with the manual setup and don’t need assistance, then VirtualBox could be a good choice for you.

 Advantage: It’s free.